LF Energy - Project Lifecycle

 • Have a successful license scan with any critical issues remedied.

-• Provide administrator access to all project tools, such as it’s GitHub organization, collaboration and communicaton tools, and build/testing infrastructure.
+• Provide administrator access to all project tools, such as its GitHub organization, collaboration and communication tools, and build/test infrastructure.

 Approval Process

-The project, in conjunction with the LF Staff and TAC voting representative, will record a presentation ( 20-30 minutes in length ) to be shared with TAC members that provides an overview of the project and it’s alignment with LF Energy. and speak to the information in the contribution proposal.
+In conjunction with the LF staff and TAC voting representative, the project will be scheduled to be presented at an upcoming TAC meeting.
+This presentation should provide an overview of the project and its alignment with LF Energy, and speak to the information shared in the project contribution proposal.
+Voting will be done per the TAC voting policy.

 Benefits